Some posts contain compensated links. Please read this disclaimer

 As already mentioned above, even though the villagers are allegedly Muslim, many still practice the ancestral Zoroastrian cult.
 In Khinalig, among the local mosques, there’s indeed a fire-worship tower, called “Atashgah”.

-Like its counterpart near Baku, this tower indicates a place where natural gas emissions seep out of the ground, burning eternally without producing any smoke.
-Visiting this very special place is one of the must things to do in Xinaliq.
+Like its counterpart near Baku, one of the best cities in Azerbaijan to visit, this tower indicates a place where natural gas emissions seep out of the ground, burning eternally without producing any smoke.
+Visiting this very special place is one of the must things to do in Xinaliq, even on any adventurous Azerbaijan vacation.

 Mosques in Xinaliq may go unnoticed to an inattentive visitor.
 They look like large houses without any minarets or domes.
 The Joma mosque is the largest, it was renovated in 1968.
 The mosque in the Gamk quarter has a curious feature, a narrow room called “zulmatkhana”, where a sinner would spend time there in order to be relieved of his wrongdoings.